 6. Don't miss the deadline

 If you want to win scholarship money for college, adhere to deadlines.
-If your application is late, you can be locked out of online systems or tossed in the “no” pile – no matter how perfect you are for the award.
-Use a calendar or planner to keep track of due dates, set email reminders or cell phone alarms – whatever it takes to ensure you’ll be on time.
+If your application is late, you can be locked out of online systems or tossed in the “no” pile—no matter how perfect you are for the award.
+Use a calendar or planner to keep track of due dates, set email reminders or cell phone alarms —whatever it takes to ensure you’ll be on time.
+(Pro tip: That means making sure you see the reminder before the actual due date.
+An alert three hours before you have to submit defeats the purpose.)
 Creating a checklist for each scholarship application is also a good idea so you don’t forget to send along supplemental materials.

 Ready to jump in and start applying?
 We have you covered.
 As you review these tips, put them into practice by applying for the $2,000 Nitro College Scholarship.